-Nobody quite embodies the Eighties like the ‘Material Girl’ from Detroit, Madonna Louise Ciccone.
+Nobody quite embodies the 1980s like the ‘Material Girl’ from Detroit, Madonna Louise Ciccone.

 Ciccone enjoyed a comfortable suburban middle-class upbringing (her father, Tony, was a scientist employed in Detroit’s car industry), although with five siblings to compete with and the loss of her mother when she was just five meant little “Nonnie” soon learned how to get attention, starting with her father – Simultaneously defying and dazzling him, she insisted on dance classes rather than piano lessons, all the while achieving straight As at school.